 - Team management – allowing for collaborative localization and managing everyone’s efforts in a clear way.

-The Smartling TMS seems to be geared for automation when it comes to workflow and translation management.
+The Smartling TMS seems to be geared toward automation when it comes to workflow and translation management.
 It lets you work on content across different platforms and deliverables.

 Their portfolio of clients is also very impressive with companies like Samsung, Tinder, H&M, Cloudflare, Pinterest, Lyft, DoorDash, Canva, and more.